Do you want to enable enhanced eCommerce in Google Analytics and track your store’s performance?

 In a nutshell, Enhanced eCommerce tracking gives you all the essential data you need to optimize your store to boost your revenue.

-Just follow these steps and your WooCommerce Google Analytics will be up and running in no time.
+Just follow these steps and your Google Analytics eCommerce tracking will be up and running in no time.

 Step 1: Install MonsterInsights and the eCommerce Addon

 To get started, you’ll have to install MonsterInsights.
 It’s the best Google Analytics WordPress plugin and provides detailed reports on your dashboard.

 Using MonsterInsights, you can easily set up Google Analytics on your site without any coding.